 Rejoice in the Lord always.
 I will say it again: Rejoice!
 Let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
-Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable -if anything is excellent or praiseworthy -think about such things.
-Whatever you have learned or received or heard from me, or seen in me -put it into practice.
+Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable -- if anything is excellent or praiseworthy -- think about such things.
+Whatever you have learned or received or heard from me, or seen in me -- put it into practice.
 And the God of peace will be with you.
 I rejoiced greatly in the Lord that at last you renewed your concern for me.
 Indeed, you were concerned, but you had no opportunity to show it.
 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through him who gives me strength.
-(Philippians 4:4-13)
+(Philippians 4:4-13 NIV)

 Reflecting and Thinking

 When do you find it hardest to depend on God?
-Has your dependence on God ever been answered by the help of brothers and sisters in Christ?
-Has the dependence of others on God ever been answered by your help?
+When has your dependence on God been answered by the help of brothers and sisters in Christ?
+When has the dependence of others on God been answered by your help?
 God meets our needs and in this we rejoice!